SaadBaig/pqcscan/README.md

 *Scan SSH/TLS servers for PQC support, validate real handshake behavior, and assess quantum risk*

-> **Fork note:** This fork extends [pqcscan](https://github.com/anvilsecure/pqcscan) by Anvil Secure with full TLS handshake validation, downgrade attack detection, HNDL risk assessment, SCSV fallback testing, and X.509 certificate analysis.
+> **Fork note:** This fork extends [pqcscan](https://github.com/anvilsecure/pqcscan) by Anvil Secure with full TLS handshake validation, downgrade attack detection, quantum risk assessment, SCSV fallback testing, and X.509 certificate analysis.
 It goes beyond checking what servers advertise to validating what they actually negotiate — and flags whether captured traffic is decryptable by a future quantum computer.
 Stick around till the end for a crash course on Rust's core security innovation and why it matters for security tooling.

 ## Table of Contents